MicrosoftDocs/windows-powershell-docs/docset/windows/configci/New-CIPolicyRule.md

 ```

 ### -FilePathRule
-Specifies the path of a file or folder path for generating a rule with level set to FilePath.
+Specifies the path of a folder for generating a rule with level set to FilePath.
+Refer to [Filepath Rules Info](https://docs.microsoft.com/en-us/windows/security/threat-protection/windows-defender-application-control/select-types-of-rules-to-create#more-information-about-filepath-rules) for acceptable wildcard values and usage.
 This cmdlet will not check whether the filepath string is a valid filepath.

 ```yaml